abuntin/pocketflow-js/docs/3-node.md

         this.currentRetry = currentRetry // let's you track retries from outside the Node }
     async prep(shared: SharedData) {
+        // all synchronous code
         let filename = this.params["filename"]
         return shared["data"][filename]
     }
     async exec(prepRes: any) {
-        if (!prepRes) throw new Error("Empty file content!") let prompt = `Summarize this text in 10 words: ${prepRes}` let summary = await callLLM(prompt)
+        if (!prepRes) throw new Error("Empty file content!") let prompt = `Summarize this text in 10 words: ${prepRes}`
+        // an async LLM call, no problems at all let summary = await callLLM(prompt)
         return summary
     }